-Changes in fair value of assets and liabilities recognised directly in equity
+Changes in assets and liabilities recognised directly in equity

-The item "Changes in fair value of assets and liabilities recognised directly in equity" in balance sheet liabilities includes differences arising from the revaluation at fair value of financial assets and the resulting cumulative impact of deferred taxes.
+The item "Changes in assets and liabilities recognised directly in equity" in balance sheet liabilities includes differences arising from the revaluation at fair value of financial assets and the resulting cumulative impact of deferred taxes.

-These differences correspond in particular to unrealised gains and losses resulting from the revaluation of available-for-sale financial assets carried out in accordance with the provisions defined by IAS 39, plus the cumulative impact of the shadow accounting expense or gain for those assets (see "Policyholders' surplus reserve" below).
+These differences correspond in particular to unrealised gains and losses resulting from the revaluation of available-for-sale financial assets carried out in accordance with the provisions defined by IAS 39, plus the cumulative impact of the shadow accounting expense or gain for those assets (see "Deferred participation benefits" below).